 Mental Health First Aid at Work does exactly that.
 We have trained companies across the United States in almost every sector.
 After training in Mental Health First Aid, employees report increased confidence in their ability to recognize signs of someone who may be dealing with a mental health or substance use challenge, provide them with reassurance and information and connect them to appropriate professional help and other resources.
 Many who take a Mental Health First Aid course find the strategies useful in dealing with their own challenges, as well.

-For more information about how to bring Mental Health First Aid at Work to your workplace, contact MHFAatWork@TheNationalCouncil.org.
+To learn more about MHFA at Work, visit MHFA.org/workplace and complete the inquiry form.
 And be sure to tell me how you’re addressing mental health concerns in the workplace.